nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation

 The remind command is facilitated by `RemindCommand`, which extends `Command`.
 It stores a `StartTimeWithinDaysPredicate`, used to test if an event should be displayed.
-An instance of `RemindCommand` is created by `RemindCommandParser`.
+An instance of `RemindCommand` is created by `RemindCommandParser`. `StartTimeWithinDaysPredicate` determines the current time using a `Clock` that is passed to its constructor.
+This `Clock` is created in `LogicManager`.

-When the `EventBookParser` is used to parse user input of a remind command.
+When the `EventBookParser` is used to parse user input of a remind command, it uses a new `RemindCommandParser` to create a `RemindCommand`.

 ### \[Proposed\] Undo/redo feature